Updated: Sep 18

 However, his comments have stirred up attacks from pro-abortion campaigners which have made headlines in some national daily newspapers criticising him for speaking the truth.

-The Rathcoole man who was ordained in 1989, lambasted “those Nationalist candidates” who were seeking re-election ahead of next month’s Stormont election.
-He urged Catholics to seriously consider the enormous weight their vote could have in reshaping a new Assembly on May 5th which would finally repeal Section 9 of the Executive Formation Act – the legal mechanism that allows for the killing of babies in the womb up to birth.
+The Rathcoole man who was ordained in 1989, lambasted ‘those Nationalist candidates’ who were seeking re-election ahead of next month’s Stormont election.
+He urged Catholics to seriously consider the enormous weight their vote could have in reshaping a new assembly on May fifth which would finally repeal Section 9 of the Executive Formation Act – the legal mechanism that allows for the killing of babies in the womb up to birth.

-Fr Paddy pointed out that while people must vote independently with your conscience he had a responsibility to advise faithful Catholics not to leave their faith outside the polling station.
+Fr Paddy pointed out that while people must vote independently with their consciences, he has a responsibility to advise faithful Catholics not to leave their faith outside the polling station.

-The priest, who came to the Turflodge parish in 2016, also drew attention to the heinous lies of the Belfast Health Trust who falsely manipulated figures of attacks outside an abortion facility in Belfast city centre a few weeks ago.
+The priest, who came to the Turflodge parish in 2016, also drew attention to the heinous lies of the Belfast Health Trust that falsely manipulated figures of attacks outside an abortion facility in Belfast City Centre a few weeks ago.

 (Fr Paddy McCafferty.
 Picture by Hugh Russell)

-“These parties who promote abortion are losing seats and loosing influence but for whatever reason they seem to be getting more powerful.
-What are we doing?”
+‘These parties who promote abortion are losing seats and losing influence but for whatever reason they seem to be getting more powerful.
+What are we doing?’